wndlovu/kampoosa_paper/data/README.md

 #### SALT APPLICATION

-- `Kampoosa_I-90.xlsx`: road salt application data provided by the MassDOT and calculations for the amount of salt applied to the 1.2 mile stretch of the Turnpike impacting the Kampoosa watershed.
-Data split into sheets with calculations for each water-year (2018 -2020)
+- `Kampoosa_I-90.xlsx`: road salt application data provided by the MassDOT and calculations for the amount of salt applied to the 20.8 mile stretch of I-90 impacting the Kampoosa watershed.
+Data split into sheets with calculations for each water-year (2018 - 2020)
+  - `Kampoosa I-90_2011_2023.xlsx`: road salt application data provided by the MassDOT and calculations for the amount of salt applied to the 20.8 mile stretch of I-90 impacting the Kampoosa watershed.
+Data split into sheets with calculations for each water-year (2011 - 2023)
+  - `Kampoosa_Rte-7.xlsx`: road salt application data provided by the MassDOT and calculations for the amount of salt applied to the 19.27 mile stretch of I-90 impacting the Kampoosa watershed.
+Data split into sheets with calculations for each water-year (2018 - 2020)
+  - `Kampoosa Rte 7_2011_2023.xlsx`: road salt application data provided by the MassDOT and calculations for the amount of salt applied to the 19.27 mile stretch of I-90 impacting the Kampoosa watershed.
+    Data split into sheets with calculations for each water-year (2011 - 2023)

 #### COLLABORATORS